ELEVATORmedia/socialite/README.md

 #### Plunge Policies

 -   **User Input is empty**: Will output an empty string "".
 -   **User Input includes spaces**: Will output string with spaces replaced by "" (empty string).
-For example, if the user input is "https: www. facebook.com/ my User".
+For example, if the user input is `https: www. facebook.com/ my User`.
 The algorithm will output `myUser`.
 -   **User Input has special characters in it**: In the event of special characters, only `@` symbols are removed from the user input.
 Usernames such as `@#myU$er` would result in `#myU$ser`.
 -   **User Input has a url with the wrong domain in it**: In the event of a url from the wrong origin, the entire username will be left alone.
-For example if the user input is "https://google.com/myUser" the entire string will be returned as it cannot be sanitized.
+For example if the user input is `https://google.com/myUser` the entire string will be returned as it cannot be sanitized.

 ### `unbrew(username<string>, type<string>)`